carlosgm02/uwp-languages/README.md

 - [**WebView**](Samples/WebView)

-  A simple uiWebView app which demonstrates the iOS uiWebView control.
+  A simple WebView app which demonstrates the iOS uiWebView control in action for developing browser apps and/or web wrappers.

 - [**BitcoinWallet**](/Samples/BitcoinWallet)